-Chemical Engineering at Murray Edwards College
+Studying Chemical Engineering at Murray Edwards

-The College has no preference on which route students should take into Chemical Engineering – the choice should reflect the personal interests of the student.
+If you are invited to interview then you will have two subject-specific interviews at Murray Edwards.
 Applicants for Chemical Engineering via the Natural Sciences route are normally interviewed by the Directors of Studies of both Chemical Engineering and Natural Sciences (Physical).
 Applicants for Chemical Engineering via the Engineering route are normally interviewed by the Directors of Studies of both Chemical Engineering and (general) Engineering.

 If you receive an offer from Murray Edwards College then it will be the standard University offer of A*A*A at A Levels, 40-42 points in the International Baccalaureate (IB) with 776 at Higher Level (HL) or equivalents in other qualification.
 It is likely that we may specify those subjects for which we wish you to obtain the top grade.